dylanhogg/dylanhogg.github.io/_posts/2022-01-19-ml-productionisation.markdown

 Highly desirable ML system requirements:

-* Reproducable model training and validation
+* Reproducible model training and validation
 * Data lineage for data prep, issue tracing and auditability
 * Model versioning with metadata
 * Protection from data leakage when training